daneedk/com.uc.heimdall/APPSTORE.md

 Please post your questions/remarks on the [Athom community forum](https://forum.athom.com/discussion/4514/app-heimdall-let-homey-watch-over-your-home/p1)

-## Changes for current version 0.1.10
+## Changes for current version 0.1.11
-* Fixed Auto refresh settings
+* Automatic history cleanup, 20% at 3000 lines

 An extensive changelog and more detailed technical information available at the [Github app page](https://github.com/daneedk/com.uc.heimdall)